YconquestY/cs-629/README.md

 Lectures 5 and 6 will crucial for this lab.

+## Your goal

+You will need to fill in the four pipeline stages in `pipelined.bsv` -- fetch, decode, execute, and writeback.
+These should function as described in the lecture notes.

+Fetch should fetch the next instruction, with prediction of pc+4.
+Decode should run the given function decoder and store state.
+Execute runs the execute function (ALU, branching, etc).
+Writeback writes the updated state back to the register file and/or memory.

+Keep in mind that because of memory latency and other issues, these stages can take multiple cycles and your code should include appropriate stalling logic to wait for results.
+You should also be keeping guards to make sure data hazards are checked.
+Appropriate bypassing can be used with the EHRs as registers.

+We provide a series of queues that are controlled with methods to send and recieve memory requests.
+These are `toImem/fromImem`, `toDmem/fromDmem`, and `toMMIO/fromMMIO`.
+The FIFO queue interface has three methods that can be used: `.enq(word)`, `.deq()` , and `.empty` (bool).
+These are connected to BRAM in the test bench that you do not need to worry about.

+We already provide the decode and execute functions.
+Reference `multicycle.bsv` for usage.

 ## Running tests

 We have a collection of a few tests: